tarantool/doc/doc/reference/reference_lua/datetime.rst

 ..  function:: datetime.now()

-    Get the current date and time.
+    Create an object of the ``datetime`` type with the current date and time.

     :return: :ref:`datetime object <datetime_obj>`
     :rtype: cdata